dhaya-react-native/CarWashing/README.md

 ### Prebuilt UI Screens

-There are 3 screens included inside `./src/screens/auth` and one more thing its included with the firebase auth function, so you don't need to create the function.
-The ilustrations I use [undraw](https://undraw.co/)

 - Login screen `./src/screens/auth/login.tsx`
 - Register screen `./src/screens/auth/register.tsx`
 - Forget password screen `./src/screens/auth/forget.tsx`

-I personally use these screens on my project [TiktTeng](https://github.com/codingki/TikTeng) in early stages before the redesign, feel free to use these screens ❤️

 ### React Navigation Auth Flow